-Let’s face it - voicemail greetings can make a big difference for your business.
-They are the very first thing your customers hear when they call you, which means that you often get only one chance to impress the callers (or at least not to annoy them if they are contacting you frequently).
+Let’s face it: voicemail greetings can make a big difference for your business.
+They are the very first thing your customers hear when they call you, which means that you often get only one chance to make a good impression (or at least not to annoy them if they are contacting you frequently).
 Here’s how you can nail your after-hours voicemail greetings.

-Why do you need personalized voicemail greetings in the first place?
+Why you need personalized voicemail greetings in the first place

-It might not seem like a big deal at first, but hearing such a message is much better than forcing a customer to either call endlessly, or to wait for their call to finally failover to a voicemail box.
-In fact, setting up an after-hours voicemail greeting can help you not only impress your customers but potentially also win and even keep them.
+It might not seem like a big deal at first, but hearing such a message is much better than forcing a customer to either sit through endless ringing, or to wait for their call to finally failover to a voicemail box.
+In fact, setting up an after-hours voicemail greeting can help you not only impress your customers but potentially win their business.
 Provided that you record a short welcoming message with relevant information instead of a long and confusing one, that is.

-Once you’re at it, you should consider personalizing your after-hours voicemail greetings.
-After all, such messages form part of your company’s image and make the first impression, along with the visitor’s experience on your website or in-store.
-If you’re using a proper call center software, you can easily match your voicemail greetings with the brand identity, set the right tone and make sure your customers are getting the experience they deserve.
+You should also consider personalizing your after-hours voicemail greetings.
+After all, such messages are as much a part of your company’s image as the design of your website or the layout of your brick-and-mortar shops.
+If you’re using high-quality call center software, you can easily record voicemail greetings that are in line with your brand identity, set the right tone and ensure your customers are getting the experience they deserve.

-How do come up with a proper after-hours voicemail greeting?
+How to come up with a proper after-hours voicemail greetings

 There's no single best way to craft an after-hours greeting.
 Yet, there are some things you should keep in mind in order to show your callers that you value their time:

-- Make sure you suggest the callers what to do next.
+Make sure you detail the next steps to your callers.
 If your customers know that there’s no one to answer the call at the moment, they can easily decide to leave a voicemail message or call you back another time.
 Depending on the specificity of your business, there might be other options to take into account as well (directing callers to a phone menu, listing individual voicemail boxes of different employees or forwarding calls to an external destination, just to name a few).
 If you’re using a proper call center software, you should be able to set up a phone menu along with call forwarding quite easily.